rzaluska/hugo-blog-source/content/blog/reasons-why-i-like-go.md

         wg.Wait()
     }
 - chan - in go you can communicate with other concurrent functions using channels.
-They are preferred way of safe synchronizing access to shared data.
+They are a preferred way of safe synchronizing access to shared data.
 - select - this keyword allows to use a group of channels at once

 # Brings some interesting concepts